waltscode/Regex_Explained/gist-template.md

 * '.'
 Can be used to match anything preceding a specific character.
 An example would be '.y' which will match things like 'hey', 'may', 'hockey' BUT WILL NOT MATCH 'yes' because there is nothing before the 'y'.

 ### The OR Operator
+* '|' Is called the 'OR operator'.
+It allows for the matching of multiple alternatives within a pattern.
+It functions as a logical OR, enabling the regex engine to match any of the alternatives specified.

+- The OR operator is used to provide alternatives for matching.
+For example, cat|dog will match either "cat" or "dog."

+Example:

+* grape|apple: Matches either "grape" or "apple."
+* sun(day|set): Matches "sunday" or "sunset."
+* Precedence: The OR operator has a lower precedence than grouping constructs.
+Parentheses ( ) can be used to control the scope of the OR operator.

 ### Flags